espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Can't Fall Here.md

 * * *

 You physically help an ally remain standing and encourage them to push through their pain against dire odds.
 Your ally doesn't fall unconscious and remains at 1 Hit Point.
 The ally also gains a number of temporary Hit Points equal to your level that last for 1 minute.
-Fighting onward with such an injury isn't without consequence; your ally's [[Wounded]] condition increases by 1.
+Fighting onward with such an injury isn't without consequence; your ally's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Wounded]] condition increases by 1.